 The second row of options are exclusively on-premises with no reliance on cloud services or cloud storage.

-The seventh item, “Azure SSAS – Deployed to Service”, is entirely cloud-based and requires on on-prem infrastructure at all.
+The seventh item, “Azure SSAS – Deployed to Service”, is entirely cloud-based and requires no on-prem infrastructure at all.

 The remaining two items are special use cases where reports and dashboards are embedded into and managed by a custom application; or data is fed in real time to live visuals.